On This Page:

 Net metering makes it easier and more cost-effective for Vermonters to generate their own electricity.
 In 1997 the Vermont legislature passed H.605 which allowed net metering in Vermont.
 Net metering requires electric utilities to permit an individual customer or group of individual customers (referred to as group net metering) to generate their own power using small-scale renewable energy systems and qualified combined heat and power systems using non-renewable fuels.
 The excess power they generate can be fed back to their utilities.
 Prior to net metering, self-generators had to install expensive battery banks to store the power they needed or go through lengthy negotiations with their utilities to have them buy any extra power generated.
 In its simplest form a net metering system will generate power that will flow to the owner’s load, and if there is more power than demand, through the customer’s electric meter.
 The meter will measure electricity flowing in both directions, unifying a customer's power usage and generation.

 Net metering allows customers to generate and use power simultaneously.
 If either an individual net metered customer or group net metered customer uses more electricity than is generated, the customer will pay the utility only for the difference.
 If the system generates more electricity than the customer used in a month, the utility records a credit for the excess kilowatt hours towards the customer's next bill.
-For net metering customers using solar energy, they will receive an additional credit, or “solar adder,” that is approximately $0.06 per kWh for most customers.
+For net metering customers using solar energy, they will receive an additional credit, or “solar adder,” that is calculated by subtracting the customer's utility's highest residential rate from twenty cents.
 If, at the end of twelve months, a net metering customer still has a credit on his or her bill, then that credit reverts to the utility with no compensation to the customer.
-Net metered customers must pay the same customer service charges and other monthly fees required of other consumers.

 Certificate of Public Good application forms may be found on the Public Service Board's website.
 For more information on the net metering Certificate of Public Good, contact the Public Service Board ("PSB" or "Board") at 802-828-2358.